UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

-Just to stress the point of why we use single square brackets for our operation here is what happens when we use double square brackets:
+Just to stress the point of why we use single square brackets for our operations, here is what happens when we use double square brackets:

 ``` python
 df[['sugars']] / df[['cups']]